Biden Executive Order: Which Quantum Tech Stocks Could See Biggest Boost

 Rigetti, based in Berkeley, California, builds quantum computers and the superconducting quantum processors that power them.
 Its stock price trades near $7.

-Quantum Computing is headquartered in Leesville, Virginia, and provides software tools and applications for quantum computers.
+Quantum Computing is headquartered in Leesburg, Virginia, and provides software tools and applications for quantum computers.
 Its stock trades at around $1.50.

 More From GOBankingRates